tejas-parmar-24/campsite-connect/README.md

 ## About The Project

-Yelp Camp is a web application that allows you to view campgrounds with a short description.
+campsite-connect is a web application that allows you to view campgrounds with a short description.
 Once you login or signup you can begin to create your own campgrounds that includes a title, image, address and short description.
 Explore the beautiful world through our website

 ### Built With